makebanana/admin-vue/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# make a serivce by koa, for mock at 127.0.0.1:7777
+# make a full stack for dev
-npm run serivce
+npm run fulldev

 # build for production with minification
 npm run build